foxglove/schemas/schemas/README.md

 ## TriangleListPrimitive

-(Experimental, subject to change) A primitive representing a set of triangles or a surface tiled by triangles
+A primitive representing a set of triangles or a surface tiled by triangles

 <table>
   <tr>